 In 2019, at the age of 99, she self-published her first novel, called The Drowning of the Moon.

 Starting in the 1970s, Cary began to seriously reflect on the industry that had so shaped her life.
-She became a film historian, traveling to speaking engagements at film festivals to talk about her life and career, and participated in documentaries about the early days of Hollywood.
-Baby Peggy, the Elephant in the Room, a documentary directed by Vera Iwerebor centring on Baby Peggy’s legacy, was released in 2012.
+She became a film historian, travelling to speaking engagements at film festivals to talk about her life and career, and participated in documentaries about the early days of Hollywood.
+Baby Peggy, the Elephant in the Room, a documentary directed by Vera Iwerebor centering on Baby Peggy’s legacy, was released in 2012.

 Cary died in Gustine, California, at the age of 101, nearly a hundred years after director Fred Fischbach first spotted her during a visit to Century Film Studios with her mother.
 Not bad for someone who felt her career peaked before her first decade was up.